 Assisted Breaking Devices

-These devices will lock down on the rope one a climber falls.
-Some do this using a camming mechanism while others do so by simply orientating in a manner that pinches the rope.
+These devices will lock down on the rope as a climber falls.
+Some do this using a camming mechanism, while others do so by simply orientating in a manner that pinches the rope.

 The most common assisted braking device is the Grigri by Petzl.
 This device has a camming device that is released using a handle.
 It is important to note that these are assisted, meaning that you must still always have your hands on the rope at all times.

 The guide plate is used by the leader.
 It acts as a standard belay plate, but then can be used as an assisted braking device when belaying the second.